jamesdamillington/london-data/README.md

 ### Census
 Data files [here](https://github.com/jamesdamillington/london-data/tree/main/data/geographies/census) as follows:
+- `london-2021-lsoa-gen20.shp` - LSOA boundaries (generalised to 20m resolution from ONS) for 2021 with codes and names for LSOA, MSOA and LAD.
+- `london-2021-lsoa-gen20.csv` - as for `london-2021-lsoa-gen20.shp` but csv format ready to work in geopandas (_this is what most King's students will want to currently work with_).
-- `london-2021-lsoa.shp` - LSOA boundaries (original from ONS) for 2021 with codes and names for LSOA, MSOA and LAD. [[Source Code]](https://github.com/jamesdamillington/london-data/blob/main/code/london-census2021-geography.ipynb)
+- `london-2021-lsoa.shp` - LSOA boundaries (original full resolution from ONS) for 2021 with codes and names for LSOA, MSOA and LAD.
-- `london-2021-lsoa-simple.csv` - as for `london-2021-lsoa.shp` but with simplified polygons for smaller file size. [[Source Code]](https://github.com/jamesdamillington/london-data/blob/main/code/london-census2021-geography.ipynb)
+- `london-2021-lsoa-simple.csv` - as for `london-2021-lsoa.shp` but with simplified polygons for smaller file size and csv format ready to work in geopandas.
-- `london-2021-lsoa-trunc.csv` - as for `london-2021-lsoa-simple.csv` but with integer co-ordinates for even smaller file size. [[Source Code]](https://github.com/jamesdamillington/london-data/blob/main/code/london-census2021-geography.ipynb)
+- `london-2021-lsoa-trunc.csv` - as for `london-2021-lsoa-simple.csv` but with integer co-ordinates for even smaller file size and csv format ready to work in geopandas.
+- `london-2011-lsoa-gen20.shp` - LSOA boundaries (generalised to 20m resolution from ONS) for 2011 with codes and names for LSOA, MSOA and LAD.
+- `london-2011-lsoa-gen20.csv` - as for `london-2011-lsoa-gen20.shp` but csv format ready to work in geopandas.
-- `london-2011-lsoa.shp` - LSOA boundaries (original from ONS) for 2011 with codes and names for LSOA, MSOA and LAD. [[Source Code]](https://github.com/jamesdamillington/london-data/blob/main/code/london-census2011-geography.ipynb)
+- `london-2011-lsoa.shp` - LSOA boundaries (original from ONS) for 2011 with codes and names for LSOA, MSOA and LAD.
-- `london-2011-lsoa-simple.csv` - as for `london-2011-lsoa.shp` but with simplified polygons for smaller file size. [[Source Code]](https://github.com/jamesdamillington/london-data/blob/main/code/london-census2011-geography.ipynb)
+- `london-2011-lsoa-simple.csv` - as for `london-2011-lsoa.shp` but with simplified polygons for smaller file size and csv format ready to work in geopandas.
-- `london-2011-lsoa-trunc.csv` - as for `london-2011-lsoa-simple.csv` but with integer co-ordinates for even smaller file size. [[Source Code]](https://github.com/jamesdamillington/london-data/blob/main/code/london-census2011-geography.ipynb)
+- `london-2011-lsoa-trunc.csv` - as for `london-2011-lsoa-simple.csv` but with integer co-ordinates for even smaller file size and csv format ready to work in geopandas.
+Source code for []2021 files here](https://github.com/jamesdamillington/london-data/blob/main/code/london-census2021-geography.ipynb) and for [2011 files here](https://github.com/jamesdamillington/london-data/blob/main/code/london-census2011-geography.ipynb)
 > Source: Office for National Statistics licensed under the [Open Government Licence v.3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)
 Contains OS data © Crown copyright and database right (2022)